Building a Machine Learning Development Environment

 0. Prerequisites

-• Linux is recommended for studying machine learning.
-While it’s possible on Windows, you may waste a lot of time on various minor issues.
+- Linux is recommended for machine learning studies.
+While it’s possible on Windows, you may waste time on various minor issues.
 Using the latest LTS version of Ubuntu is the most straightforward option.
-It’s convenient as non-open source proprietary drivers are automatically installed, and most technical documentation is written based on Ubuntu due to its large user base.
+It conveniently auto-installs proprietary drivers, and most technical documentation is written for Ubuntu due to its large user base.

-• Generally, Python is pre-installed on most Linux distributions, including Ubuntu.
+- Python is typically pre-installed on most Linux distributions, including Ubuntu.
 However, if Python is not installed, you need to install it before following this guide.

-• If you plan to study machine learning on a local machine, it’s good to prepare at least one GPU.
-While data preprocessing can be done with a CPU, the learning speed difference between CPU and GPU becomes overwhelming as the model size increases during the model training phase (especially in the case of deep learning).
+- If you plan to study machine learning on a local machine, it’s good to have at least one GPU.
+While data preprocessing can be done with a CPU, the training speed difference between CPU and GPU becomes overwhelming as the model size increases (especially for deep learning).

-• For machine learning, there’s essentially only one choice for GPU manufacturer.
-You need to use NVIDIA products.
-NVIDIA has invested significantly in the field of machine learning, and almost all machine learning frameworks use NVIDIA’s CUDA library.
+- For machine learning, there’s essentially only one choice for GPU manufacturer: NVIDIA.
+NVIDIA has invested significantly in the machine learning field, and almost all machine learning frameworks use NVIDIA’s CUDA library.

 Which GPU(s) to Get for Deep Learning